sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 ![Template Options](img/MVC_project_options.png)

-The we add `MVC 5 Controller - Empty` to the `Controllers` folder.
+Then we add `MVC 5 Controller - Empty` to the `Controllers` folder.
 We name it `HomeController` and leave the generated code as it is:
 ```csharp
 using System;
 using System.Collections.Generic;